 don’t really know what they are getting for those prices.

 They like flowers.
 Good.

 - They probably are not familiar with the many “varieties of flowers” and what flowers would be available at the time of year of their wedding “seasonal flowers” (this would certainly effect cost.)

 - They are probably not that familiar with floral design and the various ways of displaying flowers not to mention logistics of “their wedding location” (these would also effect floral presentation and cost.)

-So the 2 prices given in this scenario leave unanswered questions.
+So the 2 prices given in this scenario leave many unanswered questions.

 Contact Elegant Music